Why does God Allow

 atheist's position."
 (Although by using natural law theory they’re

-respective approaches of C.S.
-Lewis, Ayn Rand, and James Q. Wilson, how
+approaches of C.S.
+Lewis, Ayn Rand, and James Q. Wilson, how ultimately

-has another character say: "Then, if there is no God, man becomes
+another character say: "Then, if there is no God, man becomes master

-master of the earth and of the universe.
+of the earth and of the universe.
 That's great.
-But then,
+But then, how can a

-how can a man be virtuous without God?
-That's the snag, and I always come
+man be virtuous without God?
+That's the snag, and I always come back to

-Chinese may believe it's something quite different.
-Isn't virtue
+it's something quite different.
+Isn't virtue something relative

 This discussion